LFM-3D: Learnable Feature Matching Across Wide Baselines Using 3D Signals

 \textbf{Contributions.} \textbf{(1)} A novel method for local feature matching that can integrate different types of 3D information to help guide correspondence estimation, within a learnable framework that is a natural and simple extension to SuperGlue \cite{sarlin2020superglue}.
 3D signals are associated with each local feature and input alongside descriptors and 2D positions into a graph neural network model that predicts correspondences.
-This method improves feature matching recall by more than 6\%, and precision by up to 28\%.
-Example results are highlighted in \figref{fig:key_fig}. \textbf{(2)} We demonstrate that suitable positional encodings are required for this task in order to have 3D information actually help; simple encodings used in the learnable feature matching literature do not help much. \textbf{(3)} As an example application of the improved correspondences, we present significant improvements in the downstream task of object relative pose estimation based on the improved matches.
-In the large-scale Objectron dataset \cite{objectron2021} containing in-the-wild images, relative pose estimation for shoes improves significantly, by up to $8.6$\% compared to the 2D-only approach.
-We also outperform a direct dense PnP method based on 3D coordinates, by up to $10.4$\%.
+Single class variants of this method improves feature matching recall by more than 6\% and precision by up to 28\%.
+However, we find that our method can be scaled by jointly training on a mix of object classes, and that this generalized model can outperform both generic 2D matchers and class-specific LFM-3D.
+Example results are highlighted in \figref{fig:key_fig}. \textbf{(2)} We demonstrate that suitable positional encodings are required for this task in order to have 3D information actually help; simple encodings used in the learnable feature matching literature do not help much. \textbf{(3)} As an example application of the improved correspondences, we present significant improvements in the downstream task of object relative pose estimation.
+In the large-scale Objectron dataset \cite{objectron2021} of in-the-wild images, relative pose estimates improve by up to $8.6$\% compared to the 2D-only approach.
+We also outperform PnP-methods based on 3D coordinates by up to $10.4$\%.